bluemountaincyber/avoiding-data-disasters/workbook/docs/exercises/exercise1.md

         Your **CloudShell** session will expire after roughly 20 minutes of inactivity.
 If this happens, simply attempt to type and the session should resume.
 If this does not work, refresh the page.

-### Challenge 2: Download Workshop Code

-In order to rapidly set up some realistic targets in your environment that you will attack, as well as setup some of the more time-consuming resources to assist in the automated detection, there is some Infrastructure as Code (IaC) provided in [this GitHub repository](https://github.com/bluemountaincyber/building-detections-aws).

-Now that you are in a **CloudShell** session, you will need to download this code in order to deploy these resources via AWS CloudFormation.
-But how to pull the code down to the session?
-That's easy!
-AWS provides `git` in their **CloudShell** environment!

-??? cmd "Solution"

-    1. Ensure that you are in your **CloudShell** session's home directory by running the following commands:
+    5. Ensure that you are in your **CloudShell** session's home directory by running the following commands:

         ```bash
         cd /home/cloudshell-user